-The agency is divided into 4 distinct units providing supervision and programming to offenders on probation.
-Each unit has a supervisor who oversees the unit staff and reports directly to the Director of Court Services.
-Each unit provides supervision and programming for a distinct group of offenders:
+The agency is divided into 5 distinct teams providing supervision and programming to offenders on probation.
+Each team has a supervisor who oversees the staff and reports directly to the Director of Court Services.
+Each team provides supervision and programming for a distinct group of offenders:

-- The Adult Unit supervises adult offenders convicted of gross misdemeanor and misdemeanor level offenses as well as felony level charges that are reduced to gross misdemeanor or misdemeanor level.
+- The Adult Team supervises adult offenders convicted of a gross misdemeanor and misdemeanor level offenses as well as felony-level charges that are reduced to a gross misdemeanor or misdemeanor level.

-- The Juvenile Unit supervises juveniles from 10 to 21 years old who are convicted of all levels of offenses.
+- The Juvenile Team supervises juveniles from 10 to 21 years old who are convicted of all levels of offenses.

-- The Pre-Trial Unit supervises low and medium risk adult offenders and pre-trial conditional release defendants, as well as providing educational and community service programs.
+- The Pre-Trial Team supervises low and medium-risk adult offenders and pre-trial conditional release defendants, as well as provides educational and community service programs.

-- The Support Unit provides support services to all units and the Director.
+- The Support Team provides support services to all teams and the Director.